Pfizer says COVID vaccine highly effective against Delta variant

-JERUSALEM, June 24 (Reuters) - The Pfizer-BioNTech >PFE.N< (22UAy.DE) vaccine is highly effective against the Delta variant of COVID-19, a Pfizer official in Israel said on Thursday.
+JERUSALEM (Reuters) - The Pfizer-BioNTech >PFE.N< vaccine is highly effective against the Delta variant of COVID-19, a Pfizer official in Israel said on Thursday.

 First identified in India, Delta is becoming the globally dominant version of the coronavirus, according to the World Health Organization.